smilack/purescript-gesso/README.md

 - Initial application state
 - Window mode (fullscreen, fixed size, or stretch to fit another element) and a view box (origin point, width, and height, like an SVG)
-- Render function and whether to render continuously or only when the state changes
+- Render function
-- Update function run before each render
+- (Optionally) Update function run before each render
-- Event handlers
+- (Optionally) Event handlers
 - (Optionally) I/O functions to communicate with a parent application

 Then, Gesso: